Payroll Protection Program Loans and Economic Injury Disaster Loans

 (ii) meet both tests of the SBA’s “alternative size standard” as of March 27, 2020, which are: (1) maximum tangible net worth of the business is not more than $15 million; and (2) the average net income after Federal income taxes (excluding any carry-over losses) of the business for the two full fiscal years before the date of the application is not more than $5 million, or

-The SBA first attempted to make this clarification on May 5, 2020, through its addition of Question 44 to the FAQs, which stated, consistent with the Act and the existing SBA regulations, that “For purposes of the PPP’s 500 or fewer employee size standard, an applicant must count all of its employees and the employees of its U.S. and foreign affiliates, absent a waiver of or an exception to the affiliation rules.”
+On May 5, 2020, the SBA added Question 44 to the FAQs, which stated, consistent with the Act and the existing SBA regulations, that “For purposes of the PPP’s 500 or fewer employee size standard, an applicant must count all of its employees and the employees of its U.S. and foreign affiliates, absent a waiver of or an exception to the affiliation rules.”
 FAQ 44 also explained that “Business concerns seeking to qualify as a ‘small business concern’ under section 3 of the Small Business Act (15 U.S.C.
 632) on the basis of the employee-based size standard must do the same.”
-FAQ 44 did not, however, directly address the potentially inconsistent language in the Interim Rule and FAQ 3 that seemed to imply, and had been widely interpreted to mean, that a borrower needed to count only those employees of the applicant and its affiliates “whose principal place of residence is in the United States.”
-[UPDATE - MAY 20, 2020] Given this widespread confusion, the May 18 Interim Final Rule also stated, “However, as an exercise of enforcement discretion due to reasonable borrower confusion based on SBA guidance (which was later resolved through a clarifying FAQ on May 5, 2020), SBA will not find any borrower that applied for a PPP loan prior to May 5, 2020 to be ineligible based on the borrower’s exclusion of non-U.S employees from the borrower’s calculation of its employee headcount if the borrower (together with its affiliates) had no more than 500 employees whose principal place of residence is in the United States.
-Such borrowers shall not be deemed to have made an inaccurate certification of eligibility solely on that basis.
-Under no circumstances may PPP funds be used to support non-U.S. workers or operations.” (emphasis added).
+FAQ 44 did not, however, directly address the potentially inconsistent language in the Interim Rule and FAQ 3 that seemed to imply, and has been widely interpreted to mean, that a borrower needed to count only those employees of the applicant and its affiliates “whose principal place of residence is in the United States.”
+While FAQ 17 still permits borrowers to rely on the state of the guidance issued as of the date of a borrower’s application, applicants and borrowers that did not count their own foreign employees, and those of their domestic and foreign affiliates, when assessing eligibility for a PPP loan, should consider whether FAQ 44 changes their assessment of their eligibility for a PPP loan, bearing in mind the SBA’s limited safe harbor date of May 14, 2020.
+Businesses in the Accommodation and Food Services Industry that operate at more than one physical location can avail themselves of the PPP loan program as long as they employ 500 or fewer employees per location.
+Question 24 of the FAQs issued on April 13, 2020 provide further guidance regarding the rules applicable to the Accommodation and Food Services Industry.

 Question 34 of the FAQs clarified that agricultural producers, farmers and ranchers can qualify for a PPP loan if the business, combined with its affiliates, has 500 or fewer employees, falls within the $1 million revenue size-standard, or qualifies under the “alternative size standard” referenced above.
 Question 35 of the FAQs provides that agricultural and other forms of cooperatives are eligible to receive PPP loans as long as they meet other eligibility requirements.